What museums to visit in Amsterdam

 The Hoxton is a famous boutique hotel chain known for its both its accommodations and for its restaurants.
 The Hoxton breathes hip-ness and is the must visit for those who like to be recognized for their taste.

-Which of these have you visited?
-What was your favorite?
+Which of these Amsterdam museums have you visited?
+What do you think are the best museums in Amsterdam?

 Looking for other tips in Amsterdam?
 Try these posts: